zdravkov/kendo-docs/api/wrappers/jsp/panelBar.md

         <kendo:panelBar-expand>
             <script>
                 function(e) {
-                    // Code to handle the Expand event.
+                    // Code to handle the expand event.
                 }
             </script>
         </kendo:panelBar-expand>
     </kendo:panelBar>

 ### <kendo:panelBar-select>

 Triggered when an item of a PanelBar is selected.